Fire Safety Procedure

 Is located on the hard standing in front of the Field Store.

 (In the event that this is unviable then it shall be at Pulls Ferry)

 On arrival at HQ and before a Section Meeting Starts: -

 5. Open the main door to the HQ and keep this unlocked throughout the session.

 6. Unlock and open the main gate to the Lower Close (To enable access to the Fire Assembly Point).
 If the flood barrier is closed then remind all young people, adult helpers and leaders that the fire assembly point will be Pulls Ferry.

 Section 1 - Action if you discover or suspect a fire in or around the Scout Headquarters.

 1. Operate the nearest fire alarm point.
 Shout at the top of your voice "Fire Fire Fire" to alert other occupants.

-2. Call the Fire and Rescue Service by dialling 999 using internal phones, or 112 from a mobile.
+2. Call the Fire and Rescue Service by dialing 112 from a mobile.

 3. Leave the building by the nearest exit and report to the appropriate assembly point.